James Roosevelt Bayley: Early life and education

 Bayley's mother died on March 28, 1828, and by 1830 the Bayleys had left their home at Mamaroneck and had moved back to New York, or at least nearer to it.
 In the autumn of 1828 or 1829, Bayley left for boarding school, spending some time at the Mount Pleasant Classical Institute in Amherst, Massachusetts.
 A classmate there later recalled, "he then had a great fancy for the sea, and actually obtained a commission of midshipman in the navy.
 When he appeared before us in his uniform preparatory to leaving school, I well remember our admiration and envy of the naval hero.
 But upon mature deliberation he reconsidered the matter, packed his uniform away, and devoted himself to his studies more earnestly than ever."
 For many years after, his friends called him by the nickname "the commodore."
 The same classmate recalled that "I do not remember that the commodore was ever counted in when there was a quarrel, for he was everybody's friend."
 Bayley kept up his friendships from this school until the end of his life, and regularly sent letters to class reunions even when he could not attend in person.

 In 1831, Bayley matriculated at Amherst College, studying there for two years.
 A classmate later recalled that he "sustained good rank as a scholar" and "possessed decided talent."
 There, he became an active member of the Alexandrian Literary Society, in which he was given an opportunity to practice public speaking as a participant in its debates.
 After leaving Amherst, Bayley matriculated in the fall of 1833 at Washington College in Hartford, Connecticut, a young institution with only seven undergraduates in Bayley's senior class.
-His classmate Robert Tomes, expressing surprise at Bayley's subsequent position as an archbishop, recalled that he "was no student, and, in fact, seemed to think of nothing but the care, inside and out, of his own lusty, handsome person, and of the cigar he was perpetually puffing.
+His classmate Robert Tomes, expressing surprise at Bayley's subsequent position as an archbishop, recalled of Bayley: "[He] was no student, and, in fact, seemed to think of nothing but the care, inside and out, of his own lusty, handsome person, and of the cigar he was perpetually puffing.
 He had a broad and ruddy face, and was always of a jovial humor."
 Shortly after his matriculation at Washington College, Bayley became a member of another literary society, the Athenaeum, and during his years there, he helped found a literary and social society, the I.K.A.
 Bayley's final examinations lasted twenty hours, distributed as follows as recorded by Bayley in a notebook: four hours devoted to the classics—Livy, Cicero, Homer, Tacitus, Juvenal; seven to mathematics and natural science, including navigation, surveying, conic sections, mechanics, chemistry, astronomy, and optics; three to moral and intellectual philosophy and political economy; four to belles-lettres and rhetoric; and one each to jurisprudence (James Kent's Commentaries on American Law) and to Christian evidences (William Paley's).
 Bayley received his bachelor's degree on August 6, 1835.
 He had decided to follow in the footsteps of his father and grandfather by studying medicine.